Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 06.45.27 UTC
+- WIB: Rabu, 1 April 2026 10.36.35 UTC
-- WITA: Rabu, 1 April 2026 07.45.27 UTC
+- WITA: Rabu, 1 April 2026 11.36.35 UTC
-- WIT: Rabu, 1 April 2026 08.45.27 UTC
+- WIT: Rabu, 1 April 2026 12.36.35 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: inspirational
+Kategori: success